 For me that might as well read: "Hi!
 I'm an overconfident asshole who gets off on telling people I've never met how they should be awesome exactly like me.
 And I get paid for it!
 Please let me manipulate you into buying my stuff."

-they could be genuinely trying to help you by telling you what worked for them
+I don't think they're trying to prove that they're better than you, they could be genuinely trying to help you by telling you what worked for them.

 Sure, that's often the case.
 And then there's ridiculous arrogance like "All your accomplishments are pointless without your child next to you", from a recent parenting thread.
 (And that's a case where "trying" it to see if it works would be an exceptionally bad idea).